vascohq/jobs/backend-sql/README.md

 | name    | Company name                               |
 | date_in | Date the prospect entered the sales funnel |

-#### Playbook checkpoints
+#### Playbook Checkpoints

 | column           | description                                           |
 | ---------------- | ----------------------------------------------------- |
 | day              | Number of days a prospect spent in the funnel         |
 | cumulated_target | Number of cumulated activities expected at that point |

-1. Identify Daily Playbook Violations (January 2025)
+### Task 1: Identify Daily Playbook Violations (January 2025)

 A prospect is considered in violation if they haven't received the required number of activities by a given day.

-   However, if the shortfall is addressed later—for example, if the prospect was in violation on January 15 but receives sufficient attention before January 31—they are no longer considered in violation as of the end of the month.
+**Important:** If the shortfall is addressed later—for example, if a prospect was in violation on January 15 but receives sufficient attention before January 31—they are no longer considered in violation as of the end of the month.

 To keep things straightforward, the playbook has been structured with one checkpoint per day throughout the month of January.

-2. Calculate the Daily Adherence Score
+### Task 2: Calculate the Daily Adherence Score

 To promote timely engagement, we introduce the concept of an Adherence Score.

 This score reflects how closely the sales rep's actions align with the playbook timeline.
 Prospects who experience delayed or insufficient activity are at greater risk of being lost.

-   To quantify this risk and incentivize proper timing, each missed checkpoint results in a 5% penalty to the prospect’s adherence score.
+To quantify this risk and incentivize proper timing, each missed checkpoint results in a 5% penalty to the prospect's adherence score.
 This encourages consistent, on-schedule follow-ups throughout the sales cycle.

-Score formula for a single prospect: $\min\left(\frac{\text{cumulatedActuals}}{\text{cumulatedTarget}},\ 1\right) \cdot \left(1 - 0.05 \cdot \text{missedCheckpointCount}\right)$
+**Score formula for a single prospect:**
+$$\min\left(\frac{\text{cumulatedActuals}}{\text{cumulatedTarget}},\ 1\right) \cdot \left(1 - 0.05 \cdot \text{missedCheckpointCount}\right)$$

-For now we can use a simple average function to calculate the adherence score for all prospects in the funnel per day.
+For now, use a simple average function to calculate the adherence score for all prospects in the funnel per day.

-Expected results for **1/** and **2/**
+**Expected results for Tasks 1 and 2:**

 | Date       | # Prospects in Violation | # Prospects in Funnel | Average Adherence Score |
 | ---------- | ------------------------ | --------------------- | ----------------------- |